x

 Spring equinox above rural landscape in mountains.

-A question revolving around the vernal equinox concerns the length of day versus night.
+A question revolving around the spring equinox concerns the length of day versus night.
 We have been taught that on the first days of spring and autumn, the day and night are equal to exactly 12 hours all over the world.

 Yet, if you check the calendar pages in our Almanac, you will find that this is not so.
 In fact, our tables tell you that on the days of the spring and fall equinox, the length of daylight is actually longer than darkness by several minutes.